mattvenn/turtleprize/lesson-1.md

 # Introduction

 Students learn to program by creating graphics using python's turtle library.
-After spending some time creating graphics, students can enter their results into the turtle prize to win a raspberry pi computer and an electronics kit.
+After spending some time creating graphics, students can enter their results into the Turtle Prize to win a Raspberry Pi computer and an electronics experimenter's kit.

 Students are encouraged to work in pairs, and if a pair wins, then both members will win their own prize.